pingbird/notes/notes/flutter/media-query.md

 This is not something you want in practice, responsiveness is all about how your layouts adapt to the strengths and weaknesses of the device, simply scaling the same layout up and down does not create a good experience.

-To illustrate this, I've created a news app about my favorite bird that properly utilizes built-in layout widgets:
+To illustrate this, I've created a news app that uses built-in layout widgets to properly adapt to different screen sizes:

 ![](https://i.tst.sh/1685589984433963.png)